filisko/testable-functions/README.md

 ![Coverage Status][ico-coverage]
 [![Total Downloads][ico-downloads]][link-packagist]

-A library that provides an approach for testing code that heavily relies on PHP's built-in functions or language constructs (great for include/require-oriented architectures such as legacy projects) that are normally really hard to test.
+A library that provides an approach for testing code that heavily relies on PHP's built-in functions or language constructs (great for "include/require-oriented architectures", such as legacy projects) that are normally really hard to test.

 There are no excuses for not testing PHP functions anymore!